AdobeDocs/experience-manager-cloud-service.de-DE/help/sites-cloud/integrating/experience-fragments-target.md

    >[!NOTE]
    >
-   >If the framework you attached to the page was not activated yet, a wizard opens which allows you to publish it as well.
+   >If the framework you attached to the page was not activated yet, a wizard opens which lets you publish it as well.
 -->

 ## Ein Experience Fragment nach Adobe Target exportieren {#exporting-an-experience-fragment-to-adobe-target}